jaykru/ethmsg/README.md

 # ethmsg
-A decentralized, encrypted messenger running on the Ethereum platform.
+A decentralized, encrypted messenger Dapp running on the Ethereum World Computer.